Rough Trade to re-open all its UK record stores next month

 They added: “A HUGE thank you once again for your incredible support and patience since the beginning of the year (and over the last 12 months).
 Let’s hope we’re back for good this time hey?”

-All stores will open be open 10am-7pm Monday to Saturday and 11am-5pm on Sundays.
+All stores will be open between 10am and 7pm Monday to Saturday and 11am to 5pm on Sundays.
 Customers will be required to wear masks, gloves and use hand sanitiser in line with government guidance – you can find more details here.

 Rough Trade will continue to operate its Click & Collect service in the interim, with phone/online orders also available for home delivery.